Axobot-org/Axobot/docs/scam-detector.rst

 To put it simply, the scam detector is created in two phases: the learning phase, when the program reads and analyzes thousands of messages already knowing if they are scams or not, and then the testing phase, when it takes new messages and tries to predict if they are actually scams.
 The learning phase is crucial, because it needs to have a large enough and varied enough set of messages for the AI to be able to deduce similarities and rules, which will allow it to correctly detect scams, even when faced with messages written in a way he has never seen before.

-.. note:: My tests with Zbot contain just under 2000 messages already classified, half of which are scam messages.
+.. note:: My tests with Axobot contain "only" about 2000 messages already classified, half of which are scam messages.
 As the bot will be used in real time, it will be able to collect more messages and thus improve its learning.

 --------------------